slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 - When overriding a standard extension, the prefix ***custom*** must be included.
 An exception is when a customer requests otherwise
 	> Examples: customsapintegrationservices

 - Names are important.
-The name must convey the intent.
-The purpose of the extension must be conveyed by the name
+The name must convey intent.
+Therefore,
 	- An extension for services must contain the suffix ***services***
 	- An extension for facades must contain the suffix ***facades***
 	- An extension for data access objects must contain the suffix ***daos*** if applicable